MoisesDuarte/adminjs-fastify-playground/readme.md

 3. Update the environment variables in the `.env` file as needed
 4. Build the Docker image: `docker-compose build`
 5. Start the Docker containers: `docker-compose up`
+6. Access the pg instance and create the database if not already created.

 ### Running the Application